buzzn/broker-evaluation/api.md

 `POST /challenges/quit`
 Parameters: `id` int The id of the challenge to quit.

-Quits a quallenge.
-This can be used to abourt a running challenge or acknowledge the failure or success of a ended challenge.
+Quits a challenge.
+This can be used to abort a running challenge or acknowledge the failure or success of a ended challenge.
 Returns: `200` if the challenge was quitted
 	 `404` if no such challenge is running, failed or succeeded recently